 Chrysanthemum leaves (shungiku)

-These edible leaves are not the same as those of chrysanthemums grown for display.
+In season from November to March, these edible leaves are not the same as those of chrysanthemums grown for display.
 Avoid overcooking these tender leaves, as they will become mushy.